Tamar Gendler and Stephen Stich

 by Gendler:

-with John Hawthorne: “The Real Guide to Fake Barns: A Catalogue of Gifts for Your Epistemic Enemies” (2005)
+with John Hawthorne: “The Real Guide to Fake Barns: A Catalogue of Gifts for Your Epistemic Enemies” (2005)by Stich:

 with Wesley Buckwalter: “Gender and Philosophical Intuition” (2010)